ENCODE-DCC/pyencoded-tools/README.md

 * Lists are appended to unless the *--overwrite* option is used
 * *String are the default and do not require an identifier*

+To PATCH flowcells:

+        ./ENCODE_patchSet.py --flowcell

+the "flowcell" option is a flag used to have the script search for\
+flowcell data in the infile

+    accession   flowcell   lane    barcode   machine
+    ENCSR000AAA value1     value2  value3    value4

+not all the columns are needed for the flowcell to be built

 **Removing data:**
 Data can be removed with the *--remove* option.
 This must be run with the *--update* command to make the changes.